Flevy Management Insights Case Study

 Another insight pertains to the value of data governance in fostering a culture of data stewardship.
 Gartner reports that organizations with strong data governance practices experience 40% fewer security breaches.
 This statistic emphasizes the need for robust governance frameworks as part of the data management overhaul.

-To improve the effectiveness of implementation, we can leverage best practice documents in Data Management.
-These resources below were developed by management consulting firms and Data Management subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Data Management templates below that were developed by management consulting firms and Data Management subject matter experts.

 Data Management Deliverables